wunderio/next-drupal-starterkit/README.md

 ### Search indexing and frontend search interface

 The site is set up to work with Elasticsearch to provide a complete search experience.
-Both the Lando and DDEV setups include spinning up an Elasticsearch instance with the required plugins.
+The DDEV setups include spinning up an Elasticsearch instance with the required plugins.
 The content normalization and index handling is managed via the custom `wunder_search` module, which in turn makes use of the [Elasticsearch helper Drupal contrib module](https://www.drupal.org/project/elasticsearch_helper).
 On the frontend side, the search user uses the [Elastic UI library](https://elastic.github.io/eui/).
 The frontend site queries Elasticsearch via a simple proxy controller in Drupal, also provided by the included `wunder_search` custom Drupal module.
 The included frontend search UI is provided by [Searchkit](https://www.searchkit.co/).